sentientazure/superblogdocs/10_drafts/04_python_3_draft_delete.md

 ```

 In here, the first line gets the article that the user decided to delete.
 Second line makes sure that only the author can delete it, and only if it's a draft.
 Third line deletes it.
 Then redirects the user to the draft list page.

+---

+Move the card to Done, and commit changes to git.